ralna/GALAHAD/doc/Python/lpa.rst

           infinity : float
              any bound larger than infinity in modulus will be regarded as infinite.
-          stop_abs_p : float
-             the required absolute and relative accuracies for the primal infeasibility.
-          stop_rel_p : float
-             see stop_abs_p.
-          stop_abs_d : float
-             the required absolute and relative accuracies for the dual infeasibility.
-          stop_rel_d : float
-             see stop_abs_d.
-          stop_abs_c : float
+          tol_data : float
-             the required absolute and relative accuracies for the complementarity.
+             the tolerable relative perturbation of the data ($A$,$g,\ldots$) defining the problem.
-          stop_rel_c : float
-             see stop_abs_c.
-          prfeas : float
+          feas_tol : float
-             initial primal variables will not be closer than prfeas from their bound.
+             any constraint violated by less than feas_tol will be considered to be satisfied.
-          dufeas : float
+          relative_pivot_tolerance : float
-             initial dual variables will not be closer than dufeas from their bounds.
+             pivot threshold used to control the selection of pivot elements in the matrix factorization.
+Any potential pivot which is less than the largest entry in its row times the threshold is excluded as a candidate.
-          muzero : float
+          growth_limit : float
-             the initial value of the barrier parameter.
-If muzero is not positive, it will be reset to an appropriate value. tau : float
-             the weight attached to primal-dual infeasibility compared to complementarity when assessing step acceptance.
+             limit to control growth in the upated basis factors.
+A refactorization occurs if the growth exceeds this limit. zero_tolerance : float
+             any entry in the basis smaller than this is considered zero.
-          gamma_c : float
+          change_tolerance : float
-             individual complementarities will not be allowed to be smaller than gamma_c times the average value. gamma_f : float
-             the average complementarity will not be allowed to be smaller than gamma_f times the primal/dual infeasibility. reduce_infeas : float
-             if the overall infeasibility of the problem is not reduced by at least a factor reduce_infeas over ``infeas_max`` iterations, the problem is flagged as infeasible (see infeas_max).
+             any solution component whose change is smaller than a tolerence times the largest change may be considered to be zero.
-          obj_unbounded : float
+          identical_bounds_tol : float
-             if the objective function value is smaller than obj_unbounded, it will be flagged as unbounded from below. potential_unbounded : float
-             if W=0 and the potential function value is smaller than potential_unbounded * number of one-sided bounds, the analytic center will be flagged as unbounded. identical_bounds_tol : float
              any pair of constraint bounds (c_l,c_u) or (x_l,x_u) that are closer than identical_bounds_tol will be reset to the average of their values.
-          mu_lunge : float
-             start terminal extrapolation when mu reaches mu_lunge. indicator_tol_p : float
-             if ``indicator_type`` = 1, a constraint/bound will be
-             deemed to be active if and only if distance to nearest bound <= ``indicator_p_tol``.
-          indicator_tol_pd : float
-             if ``indicator_type`` = 2, a constraint/bound will be
-             deemed to be active if and only if distance to nearest bound <= ``indicator_tol_pd`` * size of corresponding multiplier.
-          indicator_tol_tapia : float
-             if ``indicator_type`` = 3, a constraint/bound will be
-             deemed to be active if and only if distance to nearest bound <= ``indicator_tol_tapia`` * distance to same bound at previous iteration.
           cpu_time_limit : float
              the maximum CPU time allowed (-ve means infinite). clock_time_limit : float
              the maximum elapsed clock time allowed (-ve means infinite).
-          remove_dependencies : bool
-             the equality constraints will be preprocessed to remove any linear dependencies if True.
-          treat_zero_bounds_as_general : bool
-             any problem bound with the value zero will be treated as if it were a general value if True. just_feasible : bool
-             if ``just_feasible`` is True, the algorithm will stop as soon as a feasible point is found.
-Otherwise, the optimal solution to the problem will be found. getdua : bool
-             if ``getdua,`` is True, advanced initial values are obtained for the dual variables.
-          puiseux : bool
-             decide between Puiseux and Taylor series approximations to the arc.
-          every_order : bool
+          scale : bool
-             try every order of series up to series_order?. feasol : bool
-             if ``feasol`` is True, the final solution obtained will be perturbed so tha variables close to their bounds are moved onto these bounds.
+             if ``scale`` is True, the problem will be automatically scaled prior to solution.
+This may improve computation time and accuracy.
-          balance_initial_complentarity : bool
+          dual : bool
-             if ``balance_initial_complentarity`` is True, the initial
-             complemetarity is required to be balanced.
+             should the dual problem be solved rather than the primal?. warm_start : bool
+             should a warm start using the data in C_stat and X_stat be attempted?.
-          crossover : bool
+          steepest_edge : bool
-             if ``crossover`` is True, cross over the solution to one defined by linearly-independent constraints if possible.
+             should steepest-edge weights be used to detetrmine the variable leaving the basis?.
           space_critical : bool
-             if ``space_critical`` True, every effort will be made to use as little space as possible.
+             if ``space_critical`` is True, every effort will be made to use as little space as possible.
 This may result in longer computation time.
           deallocate_error_fatal : bool
              if ``deallocate_error_fatal`` is True, any array/pointer
              deallocation error will terminate execution.
 Otherwise,
              computation will continue.
           generate_sif_file : bool
-             if ``generate_sif_file`` is True if a SIF file describing the current problem is to be generated. generate_qplib_file : bool
+             if ``generate_sif_file`` is True, a SIF file describing the current problem is to be generated. generate_qplib_file : bool
-             if ``generate_qplib_file`` is True if a QPLIB file describing the current problem is to be generated. sif_file_name : str
+             if ``generate_qplib_file`` is True, a QPLIB file describing the current problem is to be generated. sif_file_name : str
              name of generated SIF file containing input problem.